chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 This is the most common approach.
 You give the machine data **AND** the correct answers.
 Then it learns to connect the two.

 **The Analogy:** Teaching a kid with flashcards.
 You show them a picture of a cat and say "cat."
 Picture of a dog, say "dog."
-After hundreds of cards, the kid can identify animals they've never seen before—because they learned the *pattern*, not just memorized specific photos.
+After hundreds of cards, the kid can identify animals they've never seen before because they learned the *pattern*, not just memorized specific photos.

 **What Actually Happens (The Logic):**

 1. You feed the AI an example: "Here's a photo.
 The correct answer is 'cat.'"
 2. The AI makes a guess using its current math equations: "I think... dog?"
 3. You tell it how wrong it was: "Nope, that was way off."
-4. The AI adjusts its internal equations slightly to be less wrong next time.
+4. The AI adjusts its internal math equations slightly to be less wrong next time.
 5. Repeat this millions of times.

 The key insight: Each time the AI gets feedback, it tweaks its internal math to reduce errors.
 Over millions of examples, those tiny adjustments accumulate into something that seems intelligent.